bxparks/AceTime/USER_GUIDE.md

 developer needing to create a new POSIX string.
-To address the memory constraint problem, the AceTime library is designed to load only of the smallest subset of the TZ Database that is required to support the selected timezones (1 to 3 have fully been tested).
+To address the memory constraint problem, the AceTime library is designed to load only of the smallest subset of the TZ Database that is required to support the selected timezones (1 to 3 have been extensively tested).
 Dynamic lookup of the time zone is possible using the `ZoneManager`, and the app develop can customize it with the list of zones that are compiled into the app.
 On microcontrollers with more than about 32kB of flash memory (e.g. ESP8266, ESP32, Teensy 3.2) and depending on the size of the